 If it goes undiagnosed, hyperopia can significantly harm a child’s school performance, make extra-curricular activities more difficult, and generally reduce their quality of life.

-Want to know more about this common vision problem, how you can recognize it and how you can help your child if they have it?
-Our Lloydminster eye doctors have many years of experience treating hyperopia and share some of their many insights below.
+Want to know more about this common vision problem, how you can recognise it and how you can help your child if they have it?
+Our Lloydminster optometrists have many years of experience treating hyperopia and share some of their many insights below.
 Take a look!

 What Is Hyperopia and What Causes It?